 Saturday, February 15, 2014

-It would seem like the theories of physics and the structure of the universe would have little to do with the theories of the mind and consciousness.
+It would seem like the theories of physics and the structure of the universe would have little to do with the theories of the mind and free choice.
 Even with a valid quantum theory of gravity to complement our quantum theory of charge, it is not clear how that would have anything to do with how our minds work.

 Unfortunately, philosophical discourses often begin without a description of the axioms that anchor the universe.
 With ill-stated assumptions that are usually implicit as some combination of matter and time and space and energy and so on, such discourses become confused.
 When the people involved have different beliefs and axioms that anchor their realities, they really can only discuss their different beliefs and their consistency, not any other discourse.